-Since the inception of the report, three-year cumulative recidivism rates for each measure have generally continued to trend downward.
-Because different states measure recidivism in different ways, it is important to use the appropriate measure when comparing any of the three rates to recidivism data for other states:
+Since the inception of the Recidivism in Delaware report, three-year cumulative recidivism rates for each measure have generally continued to trend downward.

+States define and measure recidivism in different ways.
+It is important to use the appropriate measure and definition when comparing any of the three rates to recidivism data for other states.
+Failure to use the correct measure and definition when making comparisons between states will result in distorted and invalid results.